jacksonpeppin/jacksonpeppin/README.md

 - 👋 Hi, I’m @jacksonpeppin
 - 👀 I’m interested in  finding work as a software engineer!
-- 🌱 I’m currently studying computer science at Western Governor's University and will be graduating upon completion of my capstone project.
 - 📫 I can be reached at jacksonpeppin@gmail.com

 <!---